 - 9.12.1 The KANP seeks to support and develop community facilities for future generations to enjoy.
-Redevelopment of these facilities for non-community uses will only be permitted where there is no longer a proven need for the existing use and alternative provision is available elsewhere in the town and the two rural parishes. - 9.12.2 The rural parish of Huntington is well served by a number of community facilities including the Public House, Village Hall, Church and the Chapel. - 9.12.3 Kington Town has a number of community facilities, which are listed in Appendix 4. - 9.12.4 Any money arising from Community Infrastructure Levies will be used to maintain, improve and enhance community facilities such as a dedicated bus shelter at Headbrook, adequate pedestrian access from new housing developments to the Town centre of Kington, improved pedestrian security in Kington High Street, provision of cycle paths and cycle racks, provision of allotments, provision of pedestrian crossings to improve safe routes to school, community meeting space/hall on the south side of the town, improve Markets, improve the overall condition of the community allotments and improve play facilities for the Recreation Grounds. - 9.12.5 Better footpath links, a more frequent bus service to Hergest and good play provision for the Hergest development and Arrow View estate would be positive enhancements.
+Redevelopment of these facilities for non-community uses will only be permitted where there is no longer a proven need for the existing use and alternative provision is available elsewhere in the town and the two rural parishes. - 9.12.2 The rural parish of Huntington is well served by a number of community facilities including the Village Hall, Church and the Chapel. - 9.12.3 Kington Town has a number of community facilities, which are listed in Appendix 4.